Pjefferyi/Blackpoll_Warbler_migration_network_Git/README.md

 See this folder for related scripts: https://github-com.subzero.lib.uoguelph.ca/Pjefferyi/Blackpoll_Warbler_migration_network_Git/tree/main/Geolocator_data_analysis_scripts

 The folder contains the scripts used to extract location data from each geolocator using the TwGeos and SGAT packages.
 There is one script per bird.

+The scripts share their names with the ID of the birds/geolocators as shown in movebank and the manuscript.

 The script "Geolocator_analysis_helper_functions.R" is also located in the folder and contains functions used during the geolocator analysis as well as in other operations (notably to retriveve location data)